 The Causes of Pool Deck Damages

 Cracks are the ultimate sign of damaged concrete.
+Improper installation, soil displacement, or severe weather conditions typically lead to the formation of cracks in concrete pool decks around pools.
 Now, if you have concrete pool decks, then there are more that you need to watch out for.

-Pool decks are often exposed to the water, which is the numero uno villain of porous flooring materials.
+Pool decks are often exposed to water, which is the number one villain of porous flooring materials over time.
 So having your decks made of concrete and exposed to water makes it double the trouble for pool owners.

-Declining decks means a pool of problems for you later on.
-Know what causes these common damages
+Declining decks can cause a pool of problems for you later on.
+Know what causes these common damages.

 - Lack of proper reinforcements The number one problem is faulty installation due to the wrong application of structural reinforcements.
 Having this issue will make you worry about sinking slabs or crumbling concrete.
 You need foxing to target the slab’s core areas when this occurs.